 Part of this treatment includes an ‘Adult Children of Alcoholics’ group, and Family Therapy – explaining to family members how to deal with the disease of addiction — and this new research shows an exciting new role that siblings can play in the long and complex process of recovery.

-For a long time there have been divisions among experts about the impact on drugs on the brain.
+For a long time, there have been divisions among experts about the impact of drugs on the brain.
 The big question was: does the consumption of drugs change the “wiring” in the brain, or are the brains of addicts wired differently in the first place?